turingschool/backend-curriculum-site/module2/lessons/intro_to_mvc.md

 ### Experiment

-* Add a new route and view so that the user can successfully visit “localhost:9393/easteregg” and see a new view of your choice.
+* Add a new route and view so that the user can successfully visit `localhost:3000/easteregg` and see a new view of your choice.

-* Add a new route so that the user can go to “localhost:9393/showmethetasks” and be redirected to all of the tasks.
-NOTE: You should not have to create a new view, nor should you use the erb method.
+*  Add a new route so that the user can go to `localhost:3000/showmethetasks` and be redirected to all of the tasks.

+NOTE: For task 2, You should not have to create a new view.

 **Let’s also quickly talk about why the 2nd path isn’t a good idea.**